ybayle/ISM2017/README.md

 ## Aim of the paper
 - Propose a novel industrial musical database
 - Cover Song Identification task on the before-mentioned database
-- Singing Voice's Gender Classification task on the before-mentioned database
+- Singer's Gender Classification task on the before-mentioned database

 ## Tree structure (Description of available files)
 - The folder src/ contains python files necessary to reproduce our algorithm